bsccode/RTES/ENS5204_Workshop_1.md

 ## Overview

-In this workshop, you will be introduced to the Linux desktop environment and guided through the process to install and configure ROS 2 (Robot Operating System 2), which we will use for project work in this unit.
+In this first workshop you will be introduced to the Linux desktop environment, and guided through the process to install and perform initial configuration for the ROS2 (Robot Operating System 2) that we will be using as the basis for the project work in this unit.
+You will be provided with a bootable USB drive that will start an Ubuntu Linux 22.04 environment on the lab PCs when you boot from it (just plug it in and start, or restart, the PC).

 ### Workshop Notation
 Anything starting with the `➢` symbol indicates an action you need to carry out.